-- "Active" systems, triggered by vehicle detection (23 ramps) - Front facing radar activates the flashing LED sign. - If the vehicle continues to drive past the sign, rear facing radar confirms the wrong-way movement and triggers a camera to take 3 photos. - After camera verification, the system sends an alert with photos to the Traffic Management Center (TMC) and Dispatch - TMC operators verify the photos, then activate DMS to alert oncoming right-way drivers.
+"Active" systems, triggered by vehicle detection (23 ramps) Front facing radar activates the flashing LED sign.
+If the vehicle continues to drive past the sign, rear facing radar confirms the wrong-way movement and triggers a camera to take 3 photos.
+After camera verification, the system sends an alert with photos to the Traffic Management Center (TMC) and Dispatch TMC operators verify the photos, then activate DMS to alert oncoming right-way drivers.
 The message posted to DMS is "WRONG WAY DRIVER USE CAUTION" as shown below.

-DMS Message to Oncoming Right-Way Traffic (Source: Rhode Island DOT)

-- False calls have been reduced over the past year through troubleshooting with the manufacturer. - Attenuators placed over radar devices damp the radar and ensure large trucks traveling in the correct direction are not setting off radar. - Replacing the logic controller and reprogramming it with sequential logic has also reduced false calls. - Shields installed on the radar for side-by-side lanes have helped reduce "false flashing" on the signs resulting from detecting vehicles on adjacent ramps.
-This has helped prevent right-way drivers on the adjacent ramp from triggering a detection and seeing the sign flash. - "Passive" system (1 ramp) - Blinks continuously at night (dusk to dawn) - The 24 Flashing LED WW signs are installed in metro areas, mostly near Providence, RI - To determine these sites, the agency looked at ramp geometry, crash data, and consulted with state police.
-Though the state police had no concrete data about where wrong-way drivers were entering the freeway, there was some knowledge about where related calls were coming from.
+WRONG WAY DRIVER USE CAUTION DMS Message to Oncoming Right-Way Traffic (Source: Rhode Island DOT) False calls have been reduced over the past year through troubleshootin with the manufacturer.
+Attenuators placed over radar devices damp the radar and ensure large trucks traveling in the correct direction are not setting off radar.
+Replacing the logic controller and reprogramming it with sequential logic has also reduced false calls.
+Shields installed on the radar for side-by-side lanes have helped reduce "false flashing" on the signs resulting from detecting vehicle on adjacent ramps.
+This has helped prevent right-way drivers on the adjacent ramp from triggering a detection and seeing the sign flash "Passive" system (1 ramp) Blinks continuously at night (dusk to dawn) The 24 Flashing LED WW signs are installed in metro areas, mostly near Providence, RI • To determine these sites, the agency looked at ramp geometry, crash data and consulted with state police.
+Though the state police had no concrete